tschumann/sandbot/readme.txt

 - [All] Fixed cvars not being read correctly in Metamod.
 - [All] bot_skill and bot_count now get written to config.cfg
 - [All] Added GetEntityAPI2 support.
+- [All] Got rid of pathwaypoint on/off and replaced it with waypoint on/off.
 - [Windows] Fixed possible memory leaks.
 - [Windows] Updated compiler to Visual Studio 2019 (from Visual Studio 2017).
 - [Linux] Updated gcc's minimum architecture to Intel Core 2.
 - [Linux] Updated compiler to gcc 8.3.0 (from gcc 6.3.0).
+- [Linux] Updated to compile with gcc 11.1.1 (thanks dannycolin@GitHub and mathieuf20@GitHub).
 - [Opposing Force] Added waypoints for op4cp_park, op4ctf_blackmesa, op4ctf_omen and op4ctf_orange (thanks RoboCop).
 - [Opposing Force] Bots can now use weapon_penguin.
 - [Natural Selection] Increased range at which marines will use weapon_machinegun and weapon_heavymachinegun.